joinhandshake/knockoff/README.md

 * Minimal ActiveRecord monkey-patching
 * Easy run-time configuration using ENV variables
 * Opt-in usage of replicas
-* No need to change code when adding more replicas to pool
+* No need to change code when adding/removing replicas
+* Be thread safe

 ## Installation